Chris Maloney – Advisory Partner

 What is Customer Profiling?

-Essentially Customer Profiling is an exercise carried out annually at the beginning of a financial year, by reflecting on the previous period to rank customers.
-The ranking criteria – that will differ depending on the business – is likely to include the following ‘standard’ criteria:
+Essentially Customer Profiling is an exercise carried out on a timely basis at the beginning of a financial year, by reflecting on the previous period to rank customers.
+The ranking criteria – that will differ depending on the business – is likely to include the following criteria:

 - Pays on time